sdegutis/90s.dev/site/public/guides/architecture.md

 ### Preludes

+Absolutely no code runs in an app's process except what it explicitly imports.
+The only exception to this is user-specified preludes.

 As a convenience, users can run arbitrary JS code inside every process.
-This is useful when loading themes into an app's process; learn more on the [Composites](composites.md#composites) page.
+This is useful when loading themes into an app's process.
+Learn more on the [Composites](composites.md#composites) page.

 Preludes are not limited to loading just loading theme modules.
 They can run *any* code in an app's [code environment](#code-environments).